 We now have

-- reduce – buy less items that have packaging that needs to be recycled,
+- reduce – buy fewer items that have packaging that needs to be recycled,

-- repurpose – many items can be used in a new way other than what the items was initially intended to do
+- repurpose – many items can be used in a new way other than what the items were initially intended to do

 - renew – some items especially furniture can be refinished or restuffed and brought back to life instead of going to the landfill

 - rethink – your lifestyle so you use less energy and have a smaller carbon footprint

 - recycle – lots of things can be recycled but today I want to highlight textile recycling